In the coldest place on earth, where little else survived, lived an enormous waddle of penguins.

 Dave squawked at his neighbour with all the penguin rage that had exploded inside of him.

 “Know this, penguin: justice will find you.
-And when it does it shall teach you pain and grant you punishment the likes of which will make you pray for the sweet release of death!”
+And when it does it will teach you pain and grant you punishment the likes of which will make you pray for the sweet release of death!”

 Lawrence swallowed hard, for penguins were not much used to such tirades, and he tried to waddle away to remove himself and his egg from all the tension.